impensavel/floodgate/docs/Floodgate.md

 The first argument is the data handler, while the second one is the API endpoint parameter generator.

 ### Data handler
-The data handler `Closure` deals with each Twitter message received from the stream.
+The data handler `Closure` takes one argument, the `$message` object.
+It's purpose is to deal with each Twitter message received from the stream.

 Twitter messages can either be `null` (keep-alive) or **Plain Old PHP Objects**, which can be a **Tweet** or one of the following message types: